markomanninen/creativepowerofthefloweroflife/part1/planeflower.md

 ![Six circles](/media/sixcircles.png){caption=1 width="33%"}

-From the illustration above, we can notice how the first circle can be taken away from the center of the construction while still keeping the figure complete and full.
-Although they are often cited, it is good to meditate these words from Genesis 2: 1-3:
+From the illustration above, we can notice how the first circle can be taken away from the center of the construction while still keeping the figure symmetric and complete.
+Although they are often cited, it is good to meditate these words from Genesis 2:1-3<!-- cite author="biblehub.com" title="Old Testament" date="" location="Genesis 2:1-3" type="website" href="http://biblehub.com/interlinear/john/21.htm" -->:

 > Thus the heavens and the earth were finished, and all their multitude.
 And on the seventh day God finished the work that he had done, and he rested on the seventh day from all the work that he had done.
 So God blessed the seventh day and hallowed it, because on it God rested from all the work that he had done in creation.